Pakistani terrorists will look to infiltrate with high altitude winter gear: Intelligence Bureau

 New Delhi, Oct 23: Pakistan is in a teething hurry to send in as many terrorists into the Valley.
 It wants the Valley to be buzzing with terrorists even as the government looks to put normalcy back in place.

 The hit by the Indian Army on its terror camps in Pakistan occupied Kashmir has surely put a spoke in their plans.
-However Pakistan is not the one to change and will continue to try and send terrorists into the Valley.
+However, Pakistan is not the one to change and will continue to try and send terrorists into the Valley.

 It has decided now to equip the terrorists with high-altitude winter gear.
 A meeting of Pakistan army officials and terrorists discussed recently on how to carry on with the infiltrations into India.
 During the meeting, the Pakistan army decided that it would be providing terrorists with high altitude gear so that infiltrations can take place even in the peak winter.